 Both of them had a similar looking, mask-like face, with a bone cowl around the back of his head.
-Filmation’s Hordak had blue skin (or else a blue body suit) and symmetrical arm bands.
+Filmation’s Hordak had a blue body suit and symmetrical arm bands.
 The animated Hordak has a somewhat sharp, mechanical-looking head:

-Meanwhile, at Mattel, Ted Mayer took the design in a slightly different direction.
-Hordak was colored gray, black and red.
+Meanwhile, at Mattel, Ted Mayer took an early Filmation model sheet and tweaked it slightly, adding a red cape (thanks to Dušan M for this information).
+Hordak was colored gray, black and red – good vampire colors.
 He was given a bat-shaped shield and a strange organic-looking weapon.
-He also has a red cape, making him look a little like some sort of alien vampire.
 He has Horde bat insignias all over his costume, including on the armband on his left arm (the Filmation version had two armbands with no insignia).
 His head has warty-looking bumps on it and looks organic rather than mechanical.

 The Evil Horde insignia is actually Hordak’s face, with batwings on either side:

 According to Roger Sweet, Hordak’s face was based on a witch doctor’s mask.
-Interestingly, Ted Mayer did another concept that’s even closer to that idea, although I don’t know if it has anything to do with Hordak:
+Interestingly, Ted Mayer did another concept that’s even closer to that idea, although this one is unlikely to have anything to do with Hordak:

 The toy was based on Ted Mayer’s final design for the character, although the strange weapon was changed out for a crossbow: